METHODS-Group/ProximalGalerkin/README.md

 <a name="ch"></a>

-# Example 4: Four-Phase Cahn–Hilliard Gradient Flow
+# Example 4/Figure 5: Four-Phase Cahn–Hilliard Gradient Flow

-To reproduce the results in Figure 5, first deploy the `DOLFINx` Docker container.
+To reproduce the results in this example, first deploy the `DOLFINx` Docker container.
 Then run

 ```bash